sarahciston/codingcare/posts/guide.md

 >>–Melanie Hoff

 Bonnie Nardi's concept of "end-user programming" helps dismantle the hierarchy of software maker/user and emphasizes the work a user does is another kind of programming.
 Every day we customize settings and change parameters, we put formulas in spreadsheets and create automatic workflows in photo editors.
 She argues these "end-users" are not naive but make intensive use of computers.
 She includes such tasks on a continuum with programming that addresses the machine at various levels, whether "close to the metal" like assembly languages or abstracted high-level languages like object-oriented programming.@nardiSmallMatterProgramming1993 We see this continuum continuing to blur now with "prompt programming," which involves writing plain-text commands for generative AI systems.

+Code Collective member [ender](https://www.enderverse.org/) expands on these ideas in a zine called, "[you are a coder](https://enderversing.itch.io/uracoder)."
+It discusses how users might be more empowered through customization tools to engage like programmers (and how many already do!), and how programmers are rely on languages as interfaces, just like other kinds of users do.
+It also includes more readings on this topic if you're interested, from David Chisnall, Olia Lialiana, Joanne McNeil, and Melanie Hoff of course! @enderYouAreCoder

+>"The development of gooey [GUI] was a project to create an accessible computer, lessening the burden of knowledge required to complete a task.
+But this also created the 'user' as we know it by creating a user/programmer dichotomy.
+The desire for a black screen is that of removing the dichotomy in favor of an interface without subjection, without users and/or programmers alike. [...] black gooey being antithetical to the values of the white screen.
+Black gooey might then be a platform of slowness ('dragged time', 'colored time') [...], refusal, thought, complexity, critique, softness, loudness, transparency, uselessness, and brokenness.
+A planar body that longs for the solitude and vastness of the commandline, yet nuanced and sharp, to usurp and destroy a contemporary hegemonic interface." @artistBlackGooeyUniverse

 ### Remember you know how to learn